 Once you’ve established an overall budget for the trip, you start creating a travel fund.

-5. Bringing Your Own Food and Supplies.
+5. Bring Your Own Food and Supplies

-Packing a cooler with water bottles, drinks, hand-held snacks, and sandwiches before leaving home is proven frugal traveler trick.
+Packing a cooler with water bottles, drinks, hand-held snacks, and sandwiches before leaving home is a proven frugal traveler trick.
 You can end up saving a sizable chunk of cash by not having to buy drinks and snacks at rest stops, vending machines, and drive-throughs.

 You’ll also have a quick solution the next time someone in the car wants to pull over because they’re hungry.

-7. Avoiding Tolls Altogether
+7. Avoid Tolls Altogether

 When your road trip isn’t on any set schedule, you may want to take the scenic route and completely avoid tolls.
 You can do this by setting your GPS app to “avoid tolls.”